Design an LLM That Works for You

 Admission Requirements

-The Admissions Committee reviews each applicant’s completed file and takes into consideration criteria such as academic background, professional work experience, and whether the program fits your stated goals.
-The information below represents the minimum requirements for admission consideration to our graduate degree programs – meeting these criteria does not guarantee admission.
+The Admissions Committee reviews applications holistically, considering factors such as academic and professional experience, goals of study, and overall fit with the program.
+The information below represents the minimum requirements for admission consideration.
+Meeting these requirements does not guarantee admission.

 JD/LLB degree with Overall B (75%) average (or equivalent)